On formulas and fractional exponents for umbral operators: Known expressions for umbral operators

 \subsection{Pincherle's contributions}

-The expansion theorem provides a formula for expanding shift-invariant operators in terms of the derivative $D$.
-When considering non shift-invariant operators, given that the multiplication operator $\x$ is the simplest of them, an inquiry arises as to whether an analogous expansion in terms of $\x$ and $D$ exists, and, if so, the specific formulation of such an expansion.
-These questions were, in fact, addressed by Pincherle in 1895 \cite{pincherle1895} (see also \cite[Chap.~II.II]{pincherle1897} and \cite[Chap.~6]{pincherle1901}).
-His demonstration relies on the following theorem, which extends the Leibniz rule to arbitrary operators using the Pincherle derivative.
+The expansion theorem provides a way to expand shift-invariant operators in terms of the derivative $D$.
+For non-shift-invariant operators, one may ask whether an analogous expansion in terms of $\x$ and $D$ exists, and, if so, what form it takes.
+These questions were in fact answered by Pincherle in 1895 \cite{pincherle1895} (see also \cite[Chap.~II.II]{pincherle1897} and \cite[Chap.~6]{pincherle1901}).
+His argument relies on the following theorem, which extends the Leibniz rule to arbitrary operators by means of the Pincherle derivative.

 \begin{theorem}[Pincherle's formula] If $U$ is an operator and $p$ is a formal power series, then